 In 2011 another major makeover for A green was carried out which brought it back up to first class condition.
 At the same time a pipe drain was installed at the southern side of the green to stop flooding from excessive rainfall.
 The green was re-opened with a simple ceremony by President Tom Simpson on 14th December 2011 after being closed from the end of the previous season.
 During this time the green was virtually dug up and re-sown and the result was truely magnificent.
 It was a tribute to the dedicated hard work by club member Warwick Allen, who brought to the club a wealth of experience from having restored other greens in the past.
 The cost of this makeover, around $7000.00, was met with a grant from Kapiti Coast District Council, Waikanae Community Board, for which the club was most grateful.
 The last three pictures below show A green in stages of restoration and re-opening day.

-In June 2016, having recognised that membership was falling and to ensure the continued viability of the club, the members voted to sell off "A" and "B" greens.
-Part of the revenue raised from the sale was used to reburbish and modernise the old pavilion at "C" green.
-The new facility along with the continued use of "C" green guaranteed the club's future as a quality venue for lawns bowls at Waikanae Beach.
+In June 2016, having recognised that membership was falling and to ensure the continued viability of the club, the members voted to sell off "A" and "B" greens and operate the club using only the original "C" green.
+Part of the revenue raised from the sale was used to reburbish and modernise the old pavilion at "C" green, which would become the clubs' new clubroom.
+The new facility was completed for the opening of the 2018/19 season and boasted new toilets including one for disabled persons, new kitchen and bar facilities, a large heat-pump and furniture comensurate with the new modern image of the club.
+This, along with the continued use of "C" green, guaranteed the club's future as a quality venue for lawns bowls at Waikanae Beach.

-Editors note: Most of the comments in this history are extracts from the club's Golden Jubilee booklet produced in 1996.
-Syd Heppleson, who wrote the history in the booklet, was President in the 1986/87 season.
+Editors note: Most of the early comments in this history are extracts from the club's Golden Jubilee booklet produced in 1996.
+Syd Heppleson, who wrote the history in the booklet, was president in the 1986/87 season.